codesinger/shu/doc/shu-manual.md

 Set the default file name prefix for those times when we are trying to visit a project file and point is not sitting on something that resembles a file name.

+#### tother ####
+[Command]
+ (Function: shu-tother)

+Visit a t.cpp file from the corresponding .cpp or .h file.
+If visiting a .c or .cpp file, invoke this function and you will be taken to the corresponding .t.cpp file.
+This function will use a project if one is active.
+Otherwise, it will assume that all files reside in the same directory.